Research themes

 Microscope image of immune cells (green) with their nuclei labelled (magenta) clustered at a wound made to a Drosophila embryo

-The Infection and Immunity research theme brings together researchers to study how inflammation begins, progresses, and resolves, and its role in development, health, and disease.
+This theme brings together researchers to study how infection and inflammation begins, progresses and resolves, its role in development, and in health and disease.

 Immunofluorescence image of a diabetic foot ulcer